 Your child’s Customer Reference Number (issued to you by the Family Assistance Office).

 Your child’s date of birth.

-This information will be provided to the Australian Department of Education and validated against their records to determine if you can receive a Child Care Rebate (CCR) and/or Child Care Benefit (CCB) If you do not have a CRN please contact the Family Assistance Office by calling 13 61 50, or by visiting one of their offices.
+This information will be provided to the Australian Department of Education and validated against their records to determine if you can receive a Child Care Rebate (CCR) and/or Child Care Benefit (CCB).
+If you do not have a CRN, don’t hesitate to contact the Family Assistance Office by calling 13 61 50 or visiting one of their offices.